Boeing 367-80: Operational history

-By early 1952 the designs were complete and in April the Boeing board approved the program.
+By early 1952, the designs were complete and, in April, the Boeing board approved the program.
 Construction of the Dash 80 started in November in a walled-off section of Boeing's Renton plant.
 As a proof of concept prototype there was no certification and no production line and most of the parts were custom built.
 The aircraft was not fitted with an airline cabin; a plywood lining housed the instrumentation for the flight test program.

 The Dash 80 rolled out of the factory on May 15, 1954, two years after the project was approved and 18 months after construction had started.
-During a series of taxi trials the port landing gear collapsed on May 22; the damage was quickly repaired and the first flight was on July 15, 1954.
+During a series of taxi trials the port landing gear collapsed on May 22; the damage was quickly repaired and the first flight occurred on July 15, 1954.

-Following flights revealed a propensity to "Dutch roll" - an alternating yawing and rolling motion.
+Following flights revealed a propensity to "Dutch roll" – an alternating yawing and rolling motion.
 Boeing already had experience with this on the B-47 Stratojet and B-52 Stratofortress and had developed a yaw damper system on the B-47 that could be adapted to the Dash 80.
 Other problems were found with the engines and brakes, the latter once failing completely on landing causing the aircraft to overshoot the runway.

 Boeing used the Dash 80 on demonstration flights for airline executives and other industry figures.
 These focused attention on the question of what the cabin of a passenger jet should look like.
-In a departure from its usual practice Boeing hired industrial design firm Walter Dorwin Teague to create a cabin.
+In a departure from its usual practice, Boeing hired industrial design firm Walter Dorwin Teague to create a cabin.

 Prior to demonstration for passenger airlines, the Dash 80 was fitted with Boeing's Flying Boom for aerial refueling which served as a prototype for the KC-135 Stratotanker and its later derivatives.

-The barrel roll
+Barrel roll

 As part of the Dash 80's demonstration program, Bill Allen invited representatives of the Aircraft Industries Association (AIA) and International Air Transport Association (IATA) to the Seattle's 1955 Seafair and Gold Cup Hydroplane Races held on Lake Washington on August 6, 1955.
-The Dash 80 was scheduled to perform a simple flyover, but Boeing test pilot Alvin "Tex" Johnston instead performed two barrel rolls to show off the jet airliner.
+The Dash 80 was scheduled to perform a simple flyover, but test pilot Tex Johnston instead performed two barrel rolls to show off the jet airliner.

 The next day, Allen summoned Johnston to his office and told him not to perform such a maneuver again, to which Johnston replied that he was simply "selling airplanes" and asserted that doing so was completely safe.

 Boeing Chief Test Pilot John Cashman stated that just before he piloted the maiden flight of the Boeing 777 on June 12, 1994, his last instructions from then-Boeing President Phil Condit were "No rolls."